-- Eating Disorders A Resource for Parents - Eating Disorders A Resource for General Practitioners - Eating Disorders A Resource for Pharmacists - Binge Eating: Breaking the Cycle.
+- Eating Disorders A Resource for Parents - Eating Disorders A Resource for General Practitioners - Eating Disorders A Resource for Dentists - Eating Disorders A Resource for Pharmacists - Eating Disorders A Treament Guide - Binge Eating: Breaking the Cycle.
 A self-help guide towards recovery

-These resources can be obtained free of charge from Bodywhys, P.O.
+These and other resources can be obtained free of charge from Bodywhys, P.O.
 Box 105, Blackrock, Co.
 Dublin or email info@bodywhys.ie